‘Silent Hypoxia’ Has Become A Concern For COVID-19 Patients As Many Have Pneumonia Without Breathing Issues

-In an op-ed for The New York Times, emergency doctor Richard Levitan sheds light on “silent hypoxia,” which is an infection that he claims is killing coronavirus patients.
+In an op-ed for The New York Times, emergency room doctor Richard Levitan sheds light on “silent hypoxia,” which is an infection that he claims is killing coronavirus patients.

-Levitan’s claim stems from a 10-day stint treating coronavirus pneumonia at a Bellevue Hospital in New York City.
-He describes the many patients he treated that suffered from COVID-19 pneumonia but did not have any respiratory complaints.
+His claim stems from a 10-day stint of treating coronavirus pneumonia at a Bellevue Hospital in New York City.
+He described the many patients he treated that suffered from COVID-19 pneumonia but did not have any respiratory complaints.
 For example, patients who experienced fall injuries were sometimes revealed to have the affliction by their CT scans.

 “We are just beginning to recognize that Covid pneumonia initially causes a form of oxygen deprivation we call ‘silent hypoxia’ — ‘silent’ because of its insidious, hard-to-detect nature.”

 Although various breathing problems — including pain with breathing and chest discomfort — are common with standard pneumonia, it’s coronavirus counterpart doesn’t appear to be the same.
 Even as patients’ oxygen levels dip, Levitan writes, many do not feel shortness of breath.
-When the infection is acute enough, Levitan says these symptoms begin to manifest, but at this time, the patients already have “alarmingly low oxygen levels.”
+When the infection is acute enough, Levitan said these symptoms begin to manifest, but by that time, the patients already have “alarmingly low oxygen levels.”

 “Normal oxygen saturation for most persons at sea level is 94 percent to 100 percent” he wrote.
 “Covid pneumonia patients I saw had oxygen saturations as low as 50 percent.”

 Another concerning part of coronavirus pneumonia patients is that they exhibit “relatively minimal apparent distress,” with many continuing to use their cell phones as they are examined at the emergency department.
-Levitan contrasts this with the average patients that require intubation due to acute hypoxia, who are often unconscious or barely functioning.
+Levitan contrasts this with the average patient that requires intubation due to acute hypoxia, who are often unconscious or barely functioning.

-According to Levitan, the reason for silent hypoxia is just beginning to become apparent.
-As of now, he says researchers understand that coronavirus attacks lung cells that create the surfactant necessary to keep the air sacs in the lung remain open between breaths.
-But as coronavirus pneumonia begins to take over, he claims the air sacs remain “compliant,” which allows them to continue releasing carbon dioxide.
+According to the physician, the reason for silent hypoxia is just beginning to become apparent.
+As of now, he said researchers understand coronavirus attacks the lung cells that create the surfactant necessary to keep the air sacs in the lung open between breaths.
+But as coronavirus pneumonia begins to take over, he claimed the air sacs remain “compliant,” which allows them to continue releasing carbon dioxide.
 Without a buildup of the gas in their lungs, patients don’t feel short of breath, even as the infection progresses.

 Pro-Tip: take care of yourselves by checking your temperature and blood oxidation rate daily!